 The North Face

-Clothes the Loop is The North Face’s recycling program as part of its commitment to reduce the environmental impact of its products.
+Clothes the Loop is North Face’s recycling program, which is part of its commitment to reduce the environmental impact of its products.
 This program covers all stages of a product’s life cycle, including extending the life of apparel and footwear to keep them out of landfills.
-If you take part in this program, you can earn a $10 reward for your next purchase of $100 or more at The North Face store.
+If you participate in this program, you can earn a $10 reward for your next purchase of $100 or more at The North Face store.

 Eileen Fisher

 If you are a fan of Eileen Fisher’s women’s clothing, I highly recommend participating in Eileen Fisher’s program called Renew.
-Customers can bring in any used clothing from Eileen Fisher, so they can be resold or repurposed.
+Customers can bring in any used clothing from Eileen Fisher, which can be resold or repurposed.

 They also have a Rewards program called Renew Rewards.
 When customers return Eileen Fisher’s clothes in the US, the store will give you a $5 credit for each piece.
 These rewards are redeemable at any Eileen Fisher store or online (eileenfisher.com).